salveoo/genius/README.md

 ## Build information
 This mod will shorten the X travel by 10mm because of the narrow vertical extrusions but you will gain 20mm of travel in Z. \
 **The build volume is 220x230x270** \
-Note: _You will need to drill a hole into the metal sheet to pass the afterburner cables._

 ## Build overview
 _Front and Left_